MajekDev/HexNicks/docs/docs/permissions.md

 slug: /permissions
 ---

-All permissions except `hexnicks.nick.other`, `hexnicks.nonick.other`, `hexnicks.chat.advanced`, and `hexnicks.reload` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
+All permissions except `hexnicks.nick.other`, `hexnicks.nonick.other`, `hexnicks.chat.advanced`, `hexnicks.config-editor`, and `hexnicks.reload` are given to all players by default but can be negated by a permissions manager like [LuckPerms](https://luckperms.net/).
 Learn how to do that [here](#how-to-negate-permissions-with-LuckPerms).

 A lot of these permissions are tied to commands, read command documentation [here](https://github.com/Majekdor/HexNicks/wiki/Commands).